nostromo-1/robotic-car-ESP32/README.md

 * Start IMU calibration sequence
   * The text `CALIB?` will appear on the display.
 If you want to calibrate the IMU, you can now press the push button until the text disappears.
 This step is mandatory in the first run of the car; if you do not do it, the car will display `PLEASE CALIB ME` and abort
   * If you chose to calibrate, it starts the sequence:
     * Accelerometer and gyroscope calibration: The text `HORIZ.
 WAIT...` will appear on the display.
-Leave the car horizontal and quiet for 10 seconds.
+Leave the car horizontal and quiet for 10 seconds
     * Magnetometer error deviation estimation: The text `HORIZ.
 WAIT...` stays on the display.
-Leave the car horizontal and quiet for 8 more seconds.
+Leave the car horizontal and quiet for 8 more seconds
     * Magnetometer calibration: The text `ROTATE CAR...` will appear on the display, and the buzzer will briefly piep.
-Slowly turn around the car in all directions, over all 3 axis, for 30 seconds, until the buzzer pieps again.
+Slowly turn around the car in all directions, over all 3 axis, for 30 seconds, until the buzzer pieps again
 * Other components will be initialized, and the display will leave inversion state
 * It checks the battery status.
 If it is too low, it will read a text over the loudspeaker ("Help help, my battery is low and it is getting dark").
 Otherwise, it will say "I am ready for operation"
 * It displays `Ready` and enters normal operation, waiting for user interaction via the wiimote
 * It displays the distance to an obstacle in front of it in the first row of the display, and the voltage and current consumption in the second row

 Now, you can control the car: press 'A' to move forward.
-Battery status will be permanently monitored.
-If it is too low, it will abort.
+Battery status will be permanently monitored: if it is too low, it will abort.

 This video shows the startup sequence: